 - have left-over produce in your fridge

 - are too tired to follow a recipe and do not have an hour to cook

-- want to intake a variety of nutrients in one meal
+- want a variety of nutrients in one meal

 - want to eat plant-based and be full for hours upon hours

-As I discovered this week, they can be incredibly delicious and nutritious all in one.
-Whilst I am now making them daily, here are my favourite combinations with ingredients I use to ensure flavour.
+As I discovered this week, they can be incredibly delicious as well as nutritious.
+So, here are my favourite combinations, noting the ingredients I use for extra flavour.

 Buddha bowl 1: Tofu, noodles and sweet potato with peanut butter sauce

-Tasty tofu to me is tofu that has been left out for a few hours, properly drained from water and then mixed with a tablespoon of Harissa paste.
+Tasty tofu to me is tofu left out for a few hours, properly drained from water, and then mixed with a tablespoon of Harissa paste.

 In this instance, because of the sauce, I choose to lightly fry the tofu without the Harissa.
 I cooked my sweet potato for 23 minutes with paprika and red onion, added a packet of Singapore flavoured noodles and roasted my broccoli for 20 minutes.